iswanj/develoop-docs/refactor.md

 };
 ```
 #### Saving Local Storage Data
-Instead of persisting individual variables (except auth tokens) that are used to manage the app's initial state, consolidate them into a single state object named `appConfig`.
+Instead of persisting individual variables ***<I>(except auth tokens) </I>*** that are used to manage the app's initial state, consolidate them into a single state object named `appConfig`.
 Storing this object in AsyncStorage will reduce the number of calls to AsyncStorage, resulting in a faster app loading time.
 ```js
 const  AppConfig  = {
 	UserId:  "1343oujo2343o434uljfs",